 Getting an injection of cash for your business can be the difference between long-term growth and having to shut up shop early.
 Lots of small businesses fail to invest properly in their own growth, so it’s important to know when to get extra help and how to go about seeking investment.

 Any money spent on running a business is an investment.
-Whether it’s come from your own funds or an external financer, as long as it is used to grow your company it is classed as a business investment.
+Whether it’s come from your own funds or an external financer (like crowdfunding), as long as it is used to grow your company it is classed as a business investment.

 For example, you might

 - Develop your brand